-An internationally known artist, Mark Statsz of Bellvue, Idaho, will present his work as the first of three artists under consideration in the USAO Public Art Project this spring.
+Sculptor Archie Held of Point Richmond, Calif., will be on campus today to present his work as the second of three artists under consideration in the USAO Public Art Project this spring.

-The first presentation is scheduled at 11 a.m.
-Thursday, Feb.
-23, in the Davis Hall Theater at USAO.
-Stasz will present his proposal for the public art sculpture to be erected in the Alumni Walk of Fame in front of the USAO Nash Library.
+Held’s brief presentation is scheduled at 11 a.m. today -- Thursday, March 2 -- in the Davis Hall Theater at USAO.
+Held will present his proposal for the public art sculpture to be erected in the Alumni Walk of Fame in front of the USAO Nash Library.

 A pop-culture tribute to the modern Everyman who’s searching for his place in the world, the musical comedy “Pippin” opens tonight – Thursday, March 2 – at the University of Science and Arts’ Davis Hall Theatre.

 Director Dion Stover says he has loved the outlandish farce – both introspective and comic – from the first time he saw it.
 In fact, Stover’s first big role in musical theatre was in a production of “Pippin.”